Sage-Bionetworks/data-models/README.md

 1. Data models require ownership, review, and lifecycle management.
 1. Schemas used in production must be immutable.
 1. Development and production environments should be separated.
 It is encouraged to have a development environment.
-5. **Portals own their schemas.** Each portal is responsible for maintaining its own schema lifecycle.
+1. Portals own their data models.

 ---